2017 Coldwater Fishing Forecast

-Remote ponds in the Adirondacks are rarely ice-free until mid-April, and this winter ice out may well be even later.
-The cold winter means that there is plenty of ice to melt (more than 30 inches on some waters) before we'll be on the ponds.
+While remote ponds in the Adirondacks are rarely ice-free until mid-April, this spring's ice out is likely to be somewhat earlier.
+The relatively warm winter means that there is less ice to melt (around 10" on many waters compared to more than 30" on some waters two winters ago).
 Once waters are ice-free and temperatures rise, surface trolling for salmon and lake trout is a good bet on the larger lakes.
-Brook trout pond fishing is good from ice-out through the end of May.
+Brook trout pond fishing is best from ice-out through the end of May.
 Anglers are reminded that in many Adirondack ponds, the use of fish as bait is prohibited.
 Baitfish can be very serious competitors with brook trout and their introduction can be devastating to brook trout populations.
 For a list of these waters check the "Special Regulations by County" section in the Fishing Regulations Guide, or contact the DEC's Region 5 Fisheries Office in Ray Brook at (518) 897-1333 or Warrensburg at (518) 623-1240.